yakimka/picodi/README.md

 #### `registry.clear()`

-Clears all dependencies and resources.
-This method will not close any resources.
+Clears all dependencies.
+This method will not close any context managers.
-So you need to manually call `shutdown_resources` before this method.
+You need to manually call `shutdown_dependencies` before this method.

-Don't use this method in production code (only if you know what you are doing), it's mostly for testing purposes.
+Don't use this method in production code (only if you know what you are doing), as it's mostly for testing purposes.

 ### `helpers` module